Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch05_Decimals.md

 **Addition and subtraction of decimals**: like regular addition and subtraction.
 When using decimals, the decimal places are added or subtracted correspondingly.

 (Multiplicación y división de decimales) **Multiplication and division of decimals**: like regular multiplication and division.
-When doing division, an infinite amount of decimals can appear.
-When doing multiplication, the amount of decimals is up to the sum of the decimals in the factors.
+When doing division, an infinite amount of decimal digits can appear.
+When doing multiplication, the amount of decimal digits is up to the sum of the decimal digits in the factors.

 (Multiplicación y división por 10)
 **Multiplication and division by 10**: given that 10 is the base of the decimal place value system, multiplying a number by 10 moves the number one digit to the left, while dividing a number by 10 moves the number one digit to the right.
 For example, $2 \cdot 10 = 20$, and $2 \div 10 = 0.2$.